cca-io/rescript-react-intl-extractor/README.md

 ## Download

-A macOS binary is available for download on the [releases page].
+macOS and Linux binaries are available for download on the [releases page].

-Download the binary and make it executable using `chmod +x`.
+After you have downloaded a binary, make it executable using `chmod +x`.

 ## Usage